linxGnu/mssqlx/README.md

 mssqlx is capable of doing queries to master-slave (or master-master) database structure, provides very similar APIs compared to sqlx.

-Major concepts are:
+Features and concepts are:

-* Try to keep 100% API compatible to sqlx.
+* API compatible to sqlx.
 All additional layers/codes are within mssqlx.go file.
 All other files belongs to sqlx.
 My work is only on mssqlx.go.
-* Provide HA solution for select-query.
+* Auto and lightweight round-robin balancer of `select/show queries` on slaves.
+* `update/delete/insert queries` are executed on a chosen master at a time.
+* Auto error handling on master (Wsrep/Galera).
+If chosen master failed (wsrep not ready, master down, etc), `update/delete/insert queries` would be switched to other master.
+This new chosen master is used for further data modification query.
-* Simple and lightweight round-robin balancer with auto health checking, distributes workloads across slaves.
-When one downs, mssqlx moves its client to "failure-zone", avoids querying over this client.
-As the slave ups again, mssqlx puts (automatically) the client back for upcoming queries.
+* Auto health checking master/slaves.
+When one downs, mssqlx moves its client to `failure-zone`, avoids querying over this client.
+As the master/slave ups again, mssqlx puts automatically the client back for upcoming queries.
-* Modify data query (INSERT/DELETE/UPDATE) should be done on only one master for various reason but automatically switch to other if this master fails.

 Notices:
-* Obviously, you should call delete, insert, update query on master.
 * APIs supports executing query on Master-only or Slave-only (or boths).
-Function name for querying on Master-only has suffix "OnMaster", querying on Slaves-only has suffix "OnSlave".
+Function name for querying on Master-only has suffix `OnMaster`, querying on Slaves-only has suffix `OnSlave`.
+* Default `select/show queries` are on Slaves.
+* Default `update/delete/insert queries` are on Masters.

 ## install